yochaigal/cairn/wip/2e/forest-seeds.md

 #### Shelter

-Despite it wild & unpredictable nature, there have always been those that brave, skilled, or foolhardy enough to try and build a life in the Wood.
+Despite it wild & unpredictable nature, there have always been those brave, skilled, or foolhardy enough to try and build a life in the Wood.
 And some do succeed, leaving their mark via smoldering campfire or gray tower, offering a welcome respite to weary travelers.

 Roll 2d20 and combine the results.